-Should you have additional questions, please feel free to contact me at angela.white-jones@ucf.edu or call the Public Administration office for specific information on admissions, changes in graduate status, and certification for graduation.
-The School of Public Administration is located on the 4th floor of the Dr. Phillips Academic Commons at UCF Downtown Campus.
+Should you have additional questions, please feel free to contact me at Daniel.Seigler@ucf.edu or call the Public Administration office for specific information on admissions, changes in graduate status, and certification for graduation.
+As of fall 2019, the School of Public Administration is located on the 4th floor of the Dr. Phillips Academic Commons in downtown.

-If you have changed your plans and will not be enrolling in the Nonprofit Master's program this term, please let us know.
+If you have changed your plans and will not be enrolling in the Research Administration Master's program this term, please let us know.